 Training and information

-- Stallholders share information about potential troublemakers in
+- Stallholders share information about potential troublemakers in the area.

 - Staff use non-threatening ways of dealing with troublemakers by: